sbryngelson/group-docs/group-syllabus/giving-talks.md

 ### Q&A

-After you give a talk, there will usually be Q&A.
+After a talk, there will usually be a Q&A period.
 I like to think of it as discussing with a colleague, just in front of a large audience.
-That’s the tone I’m aiming for in my answers to questions.
+That’s the tone I’m aiming for in my questions and answers.

-Some tips:
+#### If you are answering the questions (you're the speaker)

 1. Remember that you almost certainly know more about the details of your work, especially the very specific work you conducted, than anyone else in the room.